eigenbooks/bayes-missing-manual/book/appendix-theory.md

 - Late October polling results show a political candidate leading in key battle ground states, what are the odds that candidate wins an early November election?
 - You hear a customer ask if you have *fork handles*, what are the odds they are really asking for *four candles*?

 For those familiar with the scientific method this may sound sacrilege.
 Many of us are taught that good science necessitates the creation of a hypothesis first, then you test that hypothesis.
 If your goal is to prove something scientifically, then I couldn't agree more with the hypothesis-then-test approach.
 You most often see this approach in a controlled laboratory setting.
 Bayes theorem can be useful in a controlled laboratory setting.
 However, traditional null hypothesis significance testing is also useful in a controlled laboratory setting.
-Applying Bayes theorem for controlled laboratory settings requires some nuance that is beyond the scope of this book.
+Applying Bayes theorem for controlled laboratory settings requires some nuance that is beyond the scope of this manual.

 If your goal is to simply draw a reasonable explanation for the evidence you are observing when you are more or less naive to the underlying mechanisms, the evidence-then-hypothesis approach is perfectly acceptable.